-Development of chest injury risk functions for the THOR M ATD of this ATD (Davidsson et al. 2014; Hynd et al. 2013; Poplin et al. 2017).
-To develop a robust injury risk function, the Poplin et al. (2017) study combined diverse test conditions to overcome the difficulties associated with initial positioning, restraint type, and impact conditions (Kent et al. 2003; Petitjean et al. 2003).
-Poplin and coauthors (2017) proposed to use the so-called $C{\rm max}$ and PC Score as the most appropriate injury metrics for the THOR ATD, given that both were qualitatively equivalent.
+One of the primary goals of the EU funded SENIORS project was to develop injury risk functions and testing methods that could be used to improve the protection of elderly road users.
+Contemporary research has proposed several thoracic injury criteria to be used with THOR, taking advantage of the multi-point deflection characteristics of this ATD (Davidsson et al., 2014; Hynd et al., 2013; Poplin et al., 2017).
+To develop a robust injury risk function, the last-mentioned study combined diverse test conditions to overcome the difficulties associated to initial positioning, restraint type and impact conditions (Kent et al., 2003; Petitjean et al., 2003).
+Poplin and coauthors proposed to use the so-called C{max} and PC Score as the most appropriate injury metrics for the THOR ATD, given that both were qualitatively equivalent.
 The present study is completely independent from the tests used in the development of the proposed injury risk functions and therefore can serve to benchmark them.
-Both injury risk functions can be adjusted by age and were used in this article to quantify the injury risk of a 65-year-old occupant, which was considered an acceptable boundary between middle age and older age categories based on previous publications (Forman et al. 2015).
-Two of the PMHS tests resulted in numerous rib fractures (PMHS 1 and PMHS 2), which corresponds to an AIS 3 injury, and the 3 PMHS in the second series received only AIS 1, no injuries, and AIS 3 injuries (as a result of 4 rib fractures).
-The C{max} values obtained in the THOR tests were 33.7 (first test series) and 27.6 (second test series), resulting in 45.5 and 26.7% age-adjusted injury risk, respectively, and the corresponding PC Score values were 4.64 and 3.91 (44.2 and 28.1% age-adjusted injury risk, respectively), which seem to underestimate and overestimate the results observed in the 2 series of PMHS tests.
+Both injury risk functions can be adjusted by age and were used in this paper to quantify the injury risk of a 65year-old occupant, which was considered an acceptable boundary between middle age and older age categories based on previous publications (Forman et al, 2015).
+Two of the PMHS tests resulted in numerous rib fractures (PMHS 1 and PMHS 2), which corresponds to an AIS 3 injury while the three PMHS in the second series received only AIS 1, no injuries and AIS 3 injuries (as a result of four rib fractures).
+The C{max} values obtained in the THOR tests were 33.7 (first test series) and 27.6 (second test series), resulting in 45.5% and 26.7% age-adjusted injury risk respectively, and the corresponding PC Score values were 4.64 and 3.91 (44.2% and 28.1% age-adjusted injury risk respectively), which seem to underestimate and overestimate the results observed in the two series of PMHS tests.
 However, both injury metrics were capable to capture the injury severity reduction later observed in the PMHS tests.
 Thus, the THOR ATD and the C{max} and PC Score criteria were sensitive to these restraint changes despite existing differences in the prediction of the displacements and angular rate of the head (Table 2).
-This finding is particularly relevant because the load cases involved in the tests included here are substantially different from the restraint conditions involved in the development of the injury criteria.
+This finding is particularly relevant since the load cases involved in the tests included here are substantially different from the restraint conditions involved in the development of the injury criteria.